silexphp/Silex/doc/cookbook/form_no_csrf.rst

 ===========================================================

 The *FormExtension* provides a service for building form in your application with the Symfony Form component.
-When the `CSRF Service Provider
+When the :doc:`CSRF Service Provider
 </providers/csrf>` is registered, the *FormExtension* uses the CSRF Protection
 avoiding Cross-site request forgery, a method by which a malicious user attempts to make your legitimate users unknowingly submit data that they don't